Bỏ qua đến nội dung

 2. Click the Go menu > Connect To Server

-3. Enter the Home Assistant address using the syntax smb://IP_address
+3. Enter the Home Assistant address with the syntax smb://IP_address

 4. Click Connect and choose the drive you want to connect to

-5. Enter the username and password configured in the Samba Share add-on[6][10]
+5. Enter the username and password you configured in the Samba Share add-on[6][10]

 Samba Share allows you to access important folders such as config, share, media, backup, and other folders in Home Assistant.